belovehq/msd-languages/README.md

  of artists for every cluster (naively: top x artists that use the top y words in the cluster)

 The output of this computation is an [edn](https://github.com/edn-format/edn) file.
-A Jupyter notebook is then used to view the output and assess the optimal number of clusters (also online).
+A Jupyter notebook is then used to view the output and assess the optimal number of clusters.

 ## Requirements